hydrogen-dev/hydro-docs/Snowflake/Snowflake_DRAFT.md

 This framework ensures that individuals and organizations serving as validators have an interest in validating with integrity and consistency.
 An application querying these validations may define any nature or level of validation they need for a given Snowflake to be deemed satisfactory; for instance, an application may only grant a user access to certain features if that user's Snowflake has been vouched for by certain whitelisted or known validators.

+The HYDRO token is not only intended to be a gateway into the ecosystem of dApps that can be built on top of Snowflake, but also a centerpiece for convenient programmatic transfers for all resolvers.
+Through Snowflake, users can set specific allowances for resolvers to withdraw HYDRO.
+The user sets the limits on allowed withdrawals on a per-resolver basis, streamlining replication of user-facing models that are currently managed through third-party financial institutions.
+Snowflake's flexibility with programmatic token transfers allows businesses to encode an arbitrary set of criteria into their business logic for recurrent processes, such as verifying membership within a particular group in order to offer discounted subscriptions for a product.

 As we will discuss later on, apps, dApps, products, or platforms built on top of Snowflake can also incorporate HYDRO tokens into their processes.
 For example, certain kinds of validations or actions may require on-chain HYDRO token transactions, where users would be required to maintain or transfer HYDRO balances.

 ### Open Framework